 Local laws are typically pretty broad as to who can bring a Washington DC False Claims Act case.
 The issue, really, is who knows about the fraudulent activity.
 A person has to have really solid information about fraudulent activity in order to bring a strong case.

 The only people who are specifically not allowed to bring cases are members of the military reporting on their own military service.
 However, if a member of the military knew about a state False Claims Act issue, they would be allowed to bring a state False Claims Act case.

 In some jurisdictions, there is some difficulty with respect to federal government employees being able to bring Federal False Claims Act cases.
 However, there are other jurisdictions that allow federal government employees to bring False Claims Act cases under certain circumstances.
 This issue requires a discussion with a skilled DC attorney to make sure the procedures are followed, but it is possible to do.
 In general, the rules are pretty broad as to who can bring a case.

-While this law includes liability for Defendants along similar theories as the Federal law, it also includes two areas of liability not found in the federal law.
+While this law includes liability for Defendants along with similar theories as to the Federal law, it also includes two areas of liability not found in the federal law.
 These areas of liability are when the Defendant:

 - Is a beneficiary of an inadvertent submission of a false or fraudulent claim to the District, subsequently discovers the falsity of the claim, and fails to disclose the false or fraudulent claim to the District; or

 - Is the beneficiary of an inadvertent payment or overpayment by the District of monies not due and knowingly fails to repay the inadvertent payment or overpayment to the District.